 “I didn’t think I could do it,” she said.
-“I didn’t think I was smart enough to get those kind of grades.
+“I didn’t think I was smart enough to get those kinds of grades.
 I just pushed myself to do that, and I was really proud of myself.
 I was intrigued with the education, and I just dug into it.
 It wasn’t hard for me.
 It just came hand-in-hand with my interest in [dentistry].”

 A FOOT IN THE DOOR TO A NEW CAREER

 After successfully completing her externship and graduating from UEI College, Kiki took about four months off.
-She’d contracted COVID soon after graduation, and it took her some time to regain the momentum she had built through school.
+She contracted COVID soon after graduation, and it took her some time to regain the momentum she had built through school.

 But, when she was fully recovered and ready, she began her job search in earnest.

 “I went on a couple of working interviews, and finally, I came across where I’m working at right now – Rancho Dental,” Kiki said.
-“I know automatically I was a fit for this place.
+“I knew automatically I was a perfect fit for this place.
 They’re teaching me, there’s room for growth here, and I’m just doing real well.
 I work well with the whole team.”

 Even having earned full-time employment in the dentistry field, Kiki said she still considered UEI College to be part of her support system.
 She knows that if she needs it, the staff and instructors will still be there to help her find job leads, allow her to practice in the labs, or even just answer questions about day-to-day dental assisting.